-It would be difficult to select one artwork to represent the last year’s heartbreaking and sometimes absurd tragedies, but those of us at SFMOMA needn’t look far to find a worthy series.
+It would be difficult to select one artwork to represent the last year’s heartbreaking and sometimes absurd tragedies, but those of us at SFMOMA needn’t look far to find a worthy installation of them.

-Gouldthorpe makes each COVID Artifact in his Richmond studio using a mixture of watercolor, gouache, and ink, sharing the finished works on Instagram in cadence with the furious news cycle that inspires them.
-More than eighty of his paintings are now on view in the exhibition Close to Home: Creativity in Crisis on Floor 3.
+Gouldthorpe makes each COVID Artifact in his Richmond studio using a mixture of watercolor, gouache, and ink, sharing the finished pieces on Instagram in cadence with the furious news cycle that inspires them.
+An installation comprising more than 80 Artifacts is now on view in the exhibition Close to Home: Creativity in Crisis on Floor 3.
 He says it’s a surreal experience to have his artwork shown in the same galleries he has long prepared for others.

-The series began in March, following his family’s first pandemic trip to the grocery store.
+The artist began the work in March, following his family’s first pandemic trip to the grocery store.
 Unable to focus on ongoing projects, he spent an hour disinfecting purchases and considering this new world where packages of sustenance double as “vectors for potential death.”
 His subsequent painting of an overstuffed grocery bag, shared on March 30, 2020, marked the first installment.

 “No one understood the potential lethality of the virus, my job was in jeopardy, and my recent college graduate son was struggling and full of despair,” Gouldthorpe recalls.
 “I wanted to paint the bag of groceries to represent that moment for us as a family and show how the pandemic caused everyday objects to be looked at with dread and fear.”